KeevaLyu/AA--SOC-Framework/README.md

 Two representative region maps were used for the rescue scenarios: San Francisco and Silicon Valley.

 ### Performance Evaluation
-The proposed method(AA*-SOC) yields superior outcomes and performance, outperforming all baseline methods in rescue simulation.
+The proposed framework (AA*-SOC) yields superior outcomes and performance, outperforming all baseline methods in rescue simulation.

 As shown in Table,  AA*-SOC's final scores surpass all baselines in all regions.
 <p align="center">